-Many consider Germany's Rothenburg to be the best-preserved medieval town in Europe.
-Many also consider it a horrible tourist trap.
-Everyone in the town makes their living off tourism.
-The place is stampeded midday with visiting tour groups.
+Many consider Germany's Rothenburg ob der Tauber to be the best-preserved medieval town in Europe…and many also consider it a horrible tourist trap.
+It's true that everyone in the town makes their living from tourism, and the storybook streets are indeed stampeded midday by visiting tour groups.
 The town even created its own "traditional" pastry — the Schneeball (snowball) — to complement all the faux traditional Christmas ornaments it sells.

 I marvel at — in Rothenburg — how easy that is.
 As a guidebook writer, my challenge is to help travelers connect with real people.
 As I get to return year after year, it's easier for me.
 For travelers, the challenge is to find places where you can be a part of a quirky yet lovable community…if only for a short visit.
 Rothenberg is a good place to start.